Home » Dinner Recipes » Casseroles » Chicken Cordon Bleu Casserole

 Jump to Recipe

-4.95 from 639 votes
+4.94 from 673 votes

 This Chicken Cordon Bleu Casserole will knock your socks off.
 It is so much easier than a traditional rolled and breaded cordon bleu and has even more flavor.
-With chicken, ham, and swiss in a creamy dijon sauce, you won’t miss the breading one bit.
-Since you aren’t coating or stuffing the chicken it is quick and easy.
+With chicken, ham, and Swiss in a creamy Dijon sauce, you won’t miss the breading one bit.
+Since you aren’t coating or stuffing the chicken, it is quick and easy.
 This is pure comfort food and an easy main course dinner.
 This easy recipe is low carb, keto, gluten free, grain free, sugar free, and Trim Healthy Mama friendly.

+I love chicken cordon bleu.
 This has been on my to-do list since my husband and I went to a fundraiser back in May.
 They had the best chicken cordon bleu ever.
 I knew I could make the same flavors into a killer casserole.

 My casserole version was a hit with my family.
-I wasn’t sure if the kids would like the swiss cheese (honestly, I’m not a huge swiss cheese fan) but it worked so well with this flavor combination there were no complaints.
+I wasn’t sure if the kids would like the Swiss cheese (honestly, I’m not a huge Swiss cheese fan), but it worked so well with this flavor combination that there were no complaints.

-piece of chicken cordon bleu casserole on a white plate next to casserole dish with spatula placed in corner section
+chicken cordon bleu casserole on a small plate next to baking dish

 What is Chicken Cordon Bleu

-Here is a little history on this iconic dish (thank you, Wikipedia):
+Here is a little history on this iconic dish (compliments of Wikipedia):

 A cordon bleu or schnitzel cordon bleu is a dish of meat wrapped around cheese (or with cheese filling), then breaded and pan-fried or deep-fried.
 (Veal) cordon bleu is made of veal pounded thin and wrapped around a slice of ham and a slice of cheese, breaded, and then pan fried or baked.[1]
 For chicken cordon bleu chicken breast is used instead of veal.[2]Ham cordon bleu is ham stuffed with mushrooms and cheese.[3]